12 Best Practices for Monitoring Azure Environments in LogicMonitor Envision

 Identify password hash sync failures

-Monitor directory sync service health
+Monitor the directory sync service health

 Set up security alerts: